 The government is under no obligation to make any changes to the RFP, of course.
-However, an effective case may just change the government’s position, and provide needed market research information that not only improves the RFP, but improves the chances of your firm being better positioned to win.
+However, an effective case may just change the government’s position, and provide needed market research information that not only improves the RFP but improves the chances of your firm is better positioned to win.

-When preparing a position paper or to attend a marketing meeting, keep these issues in mind:
+When preparing a position paper or attending a marketing meeting, keep these issues in mind:

-Who should present? – One of the worst mistakes that IT firms make is send just engineers, or just business development people, to these meetings.
+- Who should present? – One of the worst mistakes that IT firms make is to send just engineers, or just business development people, to these meetings.
 There needs to be a balance of personnel such that issues are explained in a fashion that clearly articulates the position and the problem, but more importantly, how the government benefits.
-Further, determining who will participate from the team, such a key subcontract project managers, is another consideration.
+Further, determining who will participate in the team, such as key subcontract project managers, is another consideration.

-Who should receive our paper? – That question is answered by answering another question: “Who is the decision maker?”
+- Who should receive our paper? – That question is answered by answering another question: “Who is the decision-maker?”
 Often, the government’s project manager will be the target audience, since the issues and problems tend to be of a technical nature.
-However, if the issue is of a contractual matter, then the contracting officer might be the best recipient.
+However, if the issue is a contractual matter, then the contracting officer might be the best recipient.

-What do we present? – As previously mentioned, less is best.
-Provide information in a clear, precise, accurate, and easy to understand manner.
-Government personnel are incredibly busy, and they simply do not have the time to guess at your solution, or worse, be forced to make assumptions that create unnecessary risks.
+- What do we present? – As previously mentioned, less is best.
+Provide information in a clear, precise, accurate, and easy-to-understand manner.
+Government personnel is incredibly busy, and they simply do not have the time to guess at your solution, or worse, be forced to make assumptions that create unnecessary risks.
 By taking these measures, the message has a much better chance of being understood and received, explained to others and shared, and acted upon.
 Further, the goal is also to have the government see you as a possible trusted partner to solve a problem.
-Nonetheless, remember that this information will more than likely can be shared, so keep that in mind regarding your intellectual property or other information that might get in the hands of competitors, to your detriment.
+Nonetheless, remember that this information will more than likely be shared, so keep that in mind regarding your intellectual property or other information that might get in the hands of competitors, to your detriment.